 As of 2021, the post-hunt observed 3-year average sex ratio was 24.5 bucks per 100 does.
 Most stakeholders would like to see CPW strike a balance between reducing CWD prevalence and maintaining mature buck harvest in this DAU.
 The sex ratio objective range of 25 - 32 bucks: 100 does attempts widens the sex ratio for CPW to make adjustments as prevalence of the disease fluctuates over time.
-This objective range gives CPW the flexibility to manage at the lower end of the range when CWD prevalence is high and manage at the higher end of the range when CWD prevalence is high and manage at the higher end of the range when CWD prevalence is high and manage at the higher end of the range when CWD prevalence is low.
+This objective range gives CPW the flexibility to manage at the lower end of the range when CWD prevalence is high and manage at the higher end of the range when CWD prevalence is low.